Leg0shii/Task-Modeller/README.md

 - [ ] showcase with colors modelchanges (toggle in menu)
 - [ ] layers
 - [ ] indicate connection process
+- [ ] dont switch toolbar when on misc/conn and selecting window